smartbre/DSPT-Week1-PythonPractice/README.md

 # Python Review

 Hello!
-This content is intended to review the Python you practiced in Bootcamp Prep.
+This content is intended to review the Python you practiced in the Prep Work.

 You will practice: